Best Single Speed Crankset in 2021: Top 8 Picks

 In terms of measurements, this crankset is 9.2 inches wide and 12.1 inches long, as well as 2 inches high.
 Pair this with a weight of 1.95 pounds and you’ve got a low-profile product with a square tapered bottom bracket.

-This is one of the best single speed cranksets that’s durable and offers high performance.
+This is one of the cheap single speed cranksets that’s durable and offers high performance.

 Next in our list of the best single speed crankset, we have the Pro-Lite model.
 It comes with a lot of great features like two crank arms and a drive side.

-There’s a protective cover which makes it suitable for a track road bike, a fixie, and of course a single speed bike.
+There’s a protective cover which makes it suitable for a track road bike, a fixie, and of course a single speed road bike crankset.
 But, what makes it the best crankset for fixie is the fact that it weighs about 669g.

 One of the best fixed gear cranksets, the SRAM S300 Courier Crankset is another budget-friendly option that offers the opportunity to improve your bike’s performance and durability.